Skip to main content

 Kaires works fundamentally differently.
 Instead of a playlist, you get full-service music management.
 The music is continuously tailored to your brand identity, the time of day, expected footfall and even the weather.
 No manual management, no outdated playlists — music that always fits the moment.

-Another route is royalty-free music.
+Kai is our music service, drawing from our own royalty-free catalogue.
 The compositions don't fall under Buma/Stemra and the performances don't fall under Sena.
 No separate licences, no back payments — one fixed monthly fee.
+Smart curation, continuously tailored to your brand and the moment.

 Summary

-Want to know which option fits your venue?
+Want to know which route fits your venue?
 Schedule a no-obligation call — we're happy to help.